 Regaining Emotional Equilibrium

 Step One — Calm the Active Mind

 Ask yourself, how do I feel?
 A good practice is to set a 15-minute kitchen timer.
-Some people think stopping every 15 minutes is too much and too often, but it is a good practice.
+Some people think stopping every 15 to 20 minutes is too much and too often, but it is a good practice.
 Once you get into the rhythm, it does not become intrusive.
 Regular emotional checks are a worthwhile preventive measure, and they ensure you are thinking clearly.
 It will save you time in the long run.

 Whenever you engage in research involving your worldview, you will be grateful for these breaks.
 Sometimes we aren’t aware we are getting upset until it is too late.
 That’s why it’s better to stop and assess before we continue.